 The purpose is to make Outer Hebridean moving image archive available to a wider public in a curated online platform with access points in island museums, schools, libraries and Comann Eachdraidh, heritage and arts venues.

 Faodail | FOUND will host public screenings, reminiscence events and generate new film projects using archive film sources, to reinterpret archive moving image from contemporary islanders perspective.

-We are fundraising now to digitise a collection of Super8 film shot on Berneray from 1960 to 1976 recently given to Gloria MacKillop of Berneray.
-The film was shot by the Bill Scott, family friends of the MacKillops, during annual holidays in Berneray over two decades.
-We can’t know exactly what is on over 4,500 feet of colour super8 film until it is digitised but the labelling on the reels mentions Gloria & Donald Alick (Splash) MacKillop’s wedding in 1968.
-This footage has never been seen by Gloria.
+We have now digitised a fantastic collection of 8mm film shot on Berneray from 1960 to 1978 bequeathed to Gloria MacKillop of Berneray.
+The film was shot by the Scott family, relatives of the MacKillops, during annual holidays in Berneray over two decades.
+It was great to be able to show Gloria footage of her wedding, Donald Alick (Splash) in 1968, which she had never sen before.

 Faodail | FOUND will make digitised films accessible online and in venues across the Outer Hebrides.
 Screening events will present the films to a wide range of audiences to collect detailed information and reminisces from the era and locations relating to the films.
 This added context will be of immense value to future generations.